VincentGourbin/FluxForge-Studio/architecture.md

 ## Conclusion

 FluxForge Studio represents a professional-grade AI image generation platform built on a solid modular architecture.
-The clear separation of concerns, comprehensive FLUX.1 model integration, and production-ready codebase make it an ideal foundation for content creators and developers alike.
+The clear separation of concerns, comprehensive FLUX.1 and Qwen-Image model integration, and production-ready codebase make it an ideal foundation for content creators and developers alike.

-The platform successfully combines power with usability, offering advanced features like multiple FLUX.1 variants, real-time previews, LoRA management, and professional post-processing tools, all wrapped in an intuitive interface.
+The platform successfully combines power with usability, offering advanced features like multiple FLUX.1 variants, Qwen-Image support with negative prompts, adaptive UI system, real-time previews, LoRA management, and professional post-processing tools, all wrapped in an intuitive unified interface.

 For specific implementation details, refer to the comprehensive docstrings within each module and the example usage patterns in `main.py`.